jongillies/imdb-blaster/README.md

 ## Programs to Process the LAME IMDB Files

-The 1^st^ pass at reformatting the files gets them into one-record-per-line format that can be used for further processing.
+The 1st pass at reformatting the files gets them into **one-record-per-line** TAB delmited format that can be used for further processing.

-* movies.list.rb
+### movies.list.rb

-This program reformats the movies.list file into 7 columns (key,title,type,year,episode\_title,season,episode)
+This program reformats the movies.list file into 7 columns:

+* key
+* title
+* type
+* year
+* episode_title
+* season
-* list\_cleaner.rb
+* episode

+(The **movies.list** file is the "main" file we start processing.  )

+### list_cleaner.rb

 This program reformats the other files into 3 or more columns (key, title, data, data…)

 The field outputs of the files are explained in each file section below.